 The 20 Best Summer Movies of All Time

-Be prepared to swear off swimming in natural bodies of water after rewatching Jaws (we can only assume you've already seen this American classic directed by Steven Spielberg).
+Be prepared to swear off swimming in natural bodies of water after rewatching Jaws.
+(We can only assume you've already seen this American classic directed by Steven Spielberg.)
 In the toothy tale from 1975, Roy Scheider, Robert Shaw, and Richard Dreyfuss star as three men tasked with tracking down a great white shark after it attacks beachgoers in the fictional New England summer resort town of Amity Island.
 Despite the fact that you're more likely to be struck down by lightning or killed by fireworks than gobbled up by a shark, you may have flashbacks to this film every time you put your toes in the water.
 For more flicks that will freak you out, here are The 18 Best Horror Movies on Netflix Right Now.

-Featuring the late Patrick Swayze in one of his most iconic roles, Dirty Dancing is the kind of movie that will make you wish that all of your summers ended with an over-the-top, super romantic dance performance.
-In the film that’s still a must-watch for anyone wanting to indulge in the ultimate seasonal story, Jennifer Grey co-stars as "Baby" Houseman, a young woman who falls for a dreamy dance instructor while spending the summer of 1963 at a Catskills resort with her family (although in real life, she and Swayze are one of the on-screen couples who actually hated each other).
+Featuring the late Patrick Swayze in one of his most iconic roles, 1987's Dirty Dancing is the kind of movie that will make you wish that all of your summers ended with an over-the-top, super romantic dance performance.
+Jennifer Grey co-stars as "Baby" Houseman, a young woman who falls for a dreamy dance instructor while spending the summer of 1963 at a Catskills resort with her family.
 And when that final unforgettable dance scene kicks off, you'll definitely know why "nobody puts Baby in a corner."

-Watch Chevy Chase in all his glory in 1983’s National Lampoon’s Vacation as Clark W. Griswold, a man set on taking his family on a cross-country road trip from the Chicago suburbs to Calfornia's Walley World, "America's Favorite Family Fun Park."
+Watch Chevy Chase in all his glory as Clark W. Griswold, a man set on taking his family on a cross-country road trip from the Chicago suburbs to Calfornia's Wally World, "America's Favorite Family Fun Park."
 If you've ever ventured on a similar expedition with your crew, you'll get a kick out of everything this family faces while trying to convince themselves that getting there is half of the fun.
-And this story is just where the Griswold’s get started.
+And this 1983 story is just where the Griswolds get started.
 Follow the first film with European Vacation (1985), Christmas Vacation (1989), Vegas Vacation (1997), and the newest installment in the franchise, simply deemed Vacation (2015).

 How can a movie that stars Keanu Reeves and Patrick Swayze not be great?
 In 1991's Point Break, Reeves plays Johnny Utah, a former football player-turned-federal agent who's on the trail of a group of bank robbers.
 When the criminals turn out to be surfers led by ultimate endless summer-seeking beach-bum Bodhi (Swayze), Utah goes undercover to infiltrate the gang and finds himself caught up in adrenaline-fueled adventures, an unexpected romance (thanks to a character played by Lori Petty), and some mind-blowingly big waves.

-When Jack Chester (played by the late, great John Candy) rents a house at the beach for his family in order to unwind, their lodgings turn out to be a lot less glamorous than expected.
+When Jack Chester (played by the late, great John Candy) rents a house at the beach for his family, their lodgings turn out to be a lot less glamorous than expected.
 But when the group faces an unexpected eviction, Chester will go to any lengths to save his family's summer holiday, even if that means winning a sailing race despite the fact that he doesn't even have a boat.
-Yes, this movie is as wonderfully wholesome and as hilariously heartwarming as you would expect.
+Yes, this 1985 movie is as wonderfully wholesome and as hilariously heartwarming as you would expect.

-John Candy made another of the best summer movies when he starred in 1988's The Great Outdoors as Chester "Chet" Ripley (is there something about the name Chester?), a man who takes his family on a lakeside vacation to the same camping resort where he spent time with his own dad as a boy.
-And while Chet initially has big plans for his himself, his wife, and his two sons, their summer is almost ruined when their snobby in-laws (played by Dan Aykroyd and Annette Bening) show up unexpectedly.
+John Candy made another of the best summer movies when he starred in 1988's The Great Outdoors as Chester "Chet" Ripley, a man who takes his family on a lakeside vacation to the same camping resort where he spent time with his own dad as a boy.
+And while Chet initially has big plans for himself, his wife, and his two sons, their summer is almost ruined when their snobby in-laws (played by Dan Aykroyd and Annette Bening) show up unexpectedly.
 For more summer ideas, sign up for our daily newsletter.

-Set in the summer of 1962, 1993's The Sandlot centers around a group of neighborhood kids welcome a newcomer onto their baseball team which meets on a dusty sandlot.
-As the friends spend their days playing games, hanging out at the pool, and enjoying all that life has to offer young suburban kids in the '60s—as well as trying to retrieve a baseball signed by Babe Ruth when it ends up in a forbidden yard—you'll find out why this beloved classic is now being turned into a new TV series with the original cast members set to reprise their roles more than 25 years after the film first hit theaters.
+Set in the summer of 1962, 1993's The Sandlot centers around a group of neighborhood kids welcoming a newcomer onto their baseball team.
+As the friends spend their days playing games, hanging out at the pool, and enjoying all that life has to offer young suburban kids in the '60s—as well as trying to retrieve a baseball signed by Babe Ruth when it ends up in a forbidden yard—you'll find out why this flick is such a beloved summer classic.

-The Jonas Brothers may have decided that 2019 was the year to make their big comeback as adults, but back in 2008, they were young Disney stars that appeared in the classic summer film Camp Rock while their music career heated up.
-Also starring Demi Lovato, the story followed a young girl with a secret talent and a teen idol determined to seek her out.
+The Jonas Brothers may have decided that 2019 was the year to make their big comeback as adults, but back in 2008, they were mostly known as young Disney stars that appeared in the classic summer film Camp Rock while their music career heated up.
+Also starring Demi Lovato, the story follows a young girl with a secret talent and a teen idol determined to seek her out.
 Thanks to musical scenes that are lighthearted fun for viewers of any age, the first movie was such a hit that it was followed by a sequel, Camp Rock 2: The Final Jam, in 2010.

 Before Ron Howard was an acclaimed Hollywood director, he was an actor who starred in 1973's American Graffiti.
-Co-written by George Lucas and also featuring performances by Richard Dreyfuss and Harrison Ford well before they were Mr. Holland and Indiana Jones, the film follows a group of teenagers living in Modesto, California, back in 1962, and is a peek into the world of rock 'n' roll culture while cruising the streets during one summer’s night.
+Co-written by George Lucas and also featuring performances by Richard Dreyfuss and Harrison Ford well before they were Mr. Holland and Indiana Jones, the film follows a group of teenagers cruising the streets during one summer's night in Modesto, California and is a peek into the world of '60s rock 'n' roll culture.

 Not all summer nights are filled with pool parties, beach bonfires, and sizzling romance.
 And that's certainly true for the group of teens in 1997's I Know What You Did Last Summer.
 Starring Jennifer Love Hewitt, Sarah Michelle Gellar, Ryan Phillippe, and Freddie Prinze Jr., the friends find themselves in deadly danger while being stalked by someone who apparently knows the truth behind a tragic secret the group is desperately trying to keep.

-If you've ever dreamed about how relaxing it would be spending a summer doing nothing but playing golf, you should probably watch Caddyshack first.
-Another classic film featuring both Chevy Chase and Bill Murray as well as Rodney Dangerfield, this comedy from 1980 will show you exactly how hilarious it can be when everything goes wrong at an exclusive country club.
+If you've ever dreamed about how relaxing it would be spending a summer doing nothing but playing golf, you should probably watch Caddyshack.
+Another classic film featuring both Chevy Chase and Bill Murray, as well as Rodney Dangerfield, this comedy from 1980 will show you exactly how hilarious it can be when everything goes wrong at an exclusive country club.

-While we're used to nightmarish stories from mastermind Stephen King, Stand by Me is undeniable proof that he's capable of crafting more than one sort of classic.
+While we're fans of so many nightmarish stories from mastermind Stephen King, 1986's Stand by Me is undeniable proof that he's capable of crafting more than one sort of classic.
 Based on the author's 1982 novella, the film tells the stunning coming-of-age story of four small-town boys—played by Wil Wheaton, Corey Feldman, Jerry O'Connell, and the late River Phoenix—who set out during the summer to find the dead body of a missing boy.

-Back in 1965, Frankie Avalon and Annette Funicello costarred in what is often considered one of the best summer movies ever when they appeared together in Beach Blanket Bingo.
-Offering fans everything they’d want from a perfectly retro film—like sky-diving surfers and a menacing motorcycle gang.
-Whether that's your jam or not, you have to watch this movie at least once to appreciate the '60s California culture that also sparked the career of the Beach Boys and resulted in that epic jump-the-shark Happy Days scene nearly a decade later.
+Back in 1965, Frankie Avalon and Annette Funicello costarred in what is often considered one of the best summer movies ever.
+Beach Blanket Bingo offers modern fans everything they could want from a perfectly retro film, including skydiving surfers and a menacing motorcycle gang.
+Whether that's your jam or not, you have to watch this movie at least once to appreciate its take on the '60s California culture that also sparked the career of the Beach Boys and resulted in that epic jump-the-shark Happy Days scene nearly a decade later.